-Oasis Counseling International offers professional counseling from a distinctive Christian perspective.
-Our staff consists of fully licensed psychologists and therapists, as well as trained specialists in various individual, family, and community needs.
+Oasis offers professional counseling services from a distinctly Christian perspective.
+Our staff consists of fully licensed therapists, psychologists, psychiatric nurse practitioners, and specialists trained in a variety of individual, family, and community needs.

 We offer help and support to anyone who is struggling in the area of anger management.
-To help in this area, your individual sessions will focus on stress management, assertive communication, improving judgment, impulse control, empathy, emotional awareness, self-talk, forgiveness, responding versus reacting, and anger control techniques.
+Individual sessions will focus on stress management, assertive communication, improving judgment, impulse control, empathy, emotional awareness, self-talk, forgiveness, responding versus reacting, and anger control techniques.
 Learning these skills and techniques are the foundation for managing your anger.